 Sarah van Gelder is YES!
-Magazine Co-Founder and Editor at Large, a public speaker, and the author of the new book, The Revolution Where You Live: Stories from a 12,000 Mile Journey Through a New America (Berrett Koehler, 2017).
+Magazine Co-Founder and Columnist, a public speaker, and the author of the new book, The Revolution Where You Live: Stories from a 12,000 Mile Journey Through a New America (Berrett Koehler, 2017).
 She is also the editor of Sustainable Happiness: Living Simply, Live Well, Make a Difference, and This Changes Everything: Occupy Wall Street and the 99 Percent Movement (both with Berrett Koehler).

 As founding editor of YES!, Sarah led the magazine’s and website’s development from a scrappy start-up operating out of a rented basement to a publication that is nationally recognized for exploring leading-edge solutions to the major ecological and human challenges of our times.

 The magazine has won national awards for its coverage of such topics as the cooperative economy, mass incarceration, neighborhood sustainability, and personal resilience.

 Sarah’s new book, The Revolution Where You Live: Stories from a 12,000 Mile Journey Through a New America (Berrett Koehler 2017) is now available at bookstores and via YES!
 Magazine.
 Sarah also writes a bi-weekly column for YES! and speaks publicly about resistance to Trumpism, community resilience and revitalization and local power.

 The Revolution Where You Lives tells the story of Sarah’s solo road trip around the United States, seeking out the people who are making change happen — change that is deep enough to transform the crises of our time into opportunities for new ways of life that are more sustainable and just.